iamharshit13/100DaysCodeChallange/README.md

 # 9th day
 working on python voice assistant. configured google calander into the script and learnt to deal with google speech recognition and "playaudio" module.

+# 10th day
+switched from Google text to speech to pythons speech module facing some error in package configration. pyttsx3 may cause issues with new pip versions
+# python -m pip install pyttsx3==2.71
+  use this for proper working